Saturday, July 16, 2011

 The group noted that "the Syrian people should not be made to pay the price for international politicking and grandstanding.
 It is disappointing that the South African government does not seem to be reflecting the values and experiences of its nation."

-Attempts to obtain comment from the Department of International Relations and Cooperation by the Mail & Guardian
+Attempts to obtain comment from the Department of International Relations and Cooperation by the Mail & Guardian were unsuccessful.

 On the 'wrong side of history'